Content Management 101: Conversations in REM with Tracy McManus

 3. Retail Media Advertising Incrementality

 Recent research from McKinsey & Company found that, on average, CPG vendors allocate 7-9% of their gross sales budgets for retail media network advertising, such as Amazon’s DSP.
 The research also found that vendors typically spent 3-5% more than the average when focusing on growth and sales acceleration.
-That’s a lot of money.
-So you better be sure that it’s money well spent.

-Wasted advertising spend is a big reason for low ecommerce profitability and low profit margins.
 With retail media advertising increasing in both popularity and percentage of spend, it is critical that brands can accurately measure and optimize for the true impact of spend.
 Unfortunately, many brands are measuring this with ROAS alone, which isn’t a bad metric to track and improve against, but alone it doesn’t provide a complete view of spend.

 As an example, if you’re a cereal brand determining where to invest your search advertising dollars across two keywords, you might see that one has a higher return on ad spend (ROAS) than the other.
 On the surface, this higher ROAS keyword looks like a better spend.